KapilPandey94/genai-expense-tracker/README.md

 ## 🤝 Contributions

+Contributions, suggestions, and improvements are welcome!
+If you'd like to contribute, please fork the repository and submit a pull request.
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For significant changes, kindly open an issue first to discuss your ideas.

 ---